 Posted By: mjv (email)

 Source: Portrait and Biographical Album of Washington County, Iowa (1887).
-Excerpt from Biographical Sketch of A. Anderson, page 284.
+Excerpt from Biographical Sketch of John Keating, page 344.

 Washington Biographies maintained by Joanne L. Breen.